rdzuo/svp-transformer/README.md

-# SVP-transformer
+# SVP-T
-The code of SVP-transformer.
+This is the offical code of paper "SVP-T: A Shape-Level Variable-Position Transformer for Multivariate Time Series Classification".
 ## Setup
 ```bash
 pip install -r requirements.txt